Last Updated on December 26, 2023 by Matt Greene

 For the life of me I couldn't see what he was doing wrong because his swing is quite good especially for a beginner who hasn't taken lessons.
 But then I saw it...

-He was setting up to every shot like it was a chip shot, standing far too close to the ball.
+He was setting up to every shot like it was a chip shot, standing far too close to the ball and getting so cramped at impact, having to do something nasty with his left shoulder.
 In the left picture below noticed how cramped he was at setup.
 He fixed it very quickly and after a few adjustment hits, Brian was A for away.

 This little trick will tell you if you're the right distance from the ball.
 You can do it on the range, just before you hit your shot or whenever you're feeling a bit cramped and it's how we fixed Brian.